 Glenn’s practice now has a heavy emphasis on advising clients – particularly in litigious matters – and in the conduct of mediations and ADR; and he has mediated disputes across a broad range, including those involving major construction and infrastructure projects; fraud and preference claims by liquidators; wrongful termination in the workplace; Governmental bodies and their contractors; intellectual property rights and numerous other commercial matters.
-He is listed in Doyle’s Guide 2018 as a leading Queensland Mediator.
+He is listed in Doyle’s Guide 2018 and 2019 as a leading Queensland Mediator.

 Glenn is a graduate of the University of Queensland from which he holds the degree of Master of Laws (LLM), and has been awarded admission to the Dean’s Honour Roll for “outstanding academic excellence”.
 His Master’s dissertations reviewed:

 - the law of constructive trusts – for which Glenn received a distinction from the Hon.
 G N Williams QC (formerly of the Queensland Court of Appeal).

 Prior to commencing practice at the Bar, he was an Associate to Mr Justice D.M.
 Campbell and Mr Justice Dunn of the Supreme Court of Queensland; and was then employed, as a law clerk, at Morris Fletcher and Cross (now Minter Ellison) in commercial litigation.